RunMat

 Is RunMat really free?

-The RunMat runtime is open source under the MIT license.
-You can run MATLAB-syntax code in the browser without usage fees or time limits.
-App features like storage, versioning, and project sharing start on the Hobby tier (100 MB).
-Paid plans add more storage and team features -- see pricing.
+The RunMat runtime is open source under the Apache License 2.0.
+You can run MATLAB-syntax code in the browser sandbox without usage fees or time limits.
+Pro adds persistent projects, versioning, and project sharing -- see pricing.

 Do I need to create an account?

 No. The browser sandbox works immediately without sign-up.
-Creating a free account unlocks cloud storage (100 MB), file versioning, and project sharing.
+Creating an account starts a Pro trial for persistent projects, file versioning, and project sharing.

 Does RunMat work offline?

 Yes.
 Once the sandbox page loads, it can run code without an internet connection.
-For full offline use with local file access, use the RunMat CLI today.
-The desktop app with a full IDE experience is coming soon.
+For full offline use with local file access, download the RunMat desktop app or use the RunMat CLI.

 How does RunMat run code in the browser?